matchms/matchms/README.rst

 Matchms provides several similarity measures in ``matchms.similarity`` for comparing mass spectra, spectrum metadata, and molecular structures.

-For most spectral comparisons, start with one of the high-level classes ``Cosine``, ``ModifiedCosine``, or ``Entropy``.
-These classes select suitable implementations internally for pairwise and matrix computations.
-More specialized implementations are also available when explicit control over the algorithm is needed.
+For most peak-based spectral comparisons, start with one of the high-level classes ``Cosine``, ``ModifiedCosine``, ``Entropy``, or ``EntropySearch``.
+These classes provide a common interface for comparing individual spectra, computing complete similarity matrices, and, where applicable, repeatedly searching a fixed reference library using a reusable index.

 .. list-table:: Similarity measures at a glance
    :header-rows: 1
-   :widths: 18 22 38 32
+   :widths: 18 22 42 32

    * - Similarity
      - Recommended class